Donald Wuerl: Retirement as archbishop of Washington

-Wuerl submitted a letter of resignation as archbishop of Washington to Francis in 2015, having met the mandatory retirement age for archbishops of 75.
+Wuerl submitted a letter of resignation as archbishop of Washington to Francis in 2015, having met the customary retirement age for archbishops of 75.
 However, the pope did not accept his resignation at that time.
 Three years later, on October 12, 2018, Pope Francis accepted Wuerl's resignation.

-Wuerl had planned to officially resign in September 2018 after first meeting with Pope Francis.
-However, the Vatican never scheduled a meeting and Francis accepted Wuerl's resignation in a letter.
+Wuerl had planned to officially resign in September 2018 after meeting with Pope Francis first.
+However, the Vatican never scheduled a meeting, and Francis accepted Wuerl's resignation in a letter.
 In the letter of acceptance, Francis praised Wuerl as a "model bishop" and said "You have sufficient elements to justify your actions and distinguish between what it means to cover up crimes or not to deal with problems, and to commit some mistakes."

 Francis appointed Wuerl to serve as apostolic administrator of Washington, D.C., until his successor was appointed.
 Wuerl departed as apostolic administrator when Archbishop Wilton Gregory was installed on May 21, 2019.

 An October 2018 New York Times editorial criticized Francis for the way he characterized Wuerl's resignation and handling of abuse cases.
 That same month, Shapiro criticized the Pope's decision to allow Wuerl to resign without facing stronger consequences.
 On October 12, 2018, Wuerl wrote to members of the archdiocese and said, "I am sorry and ask for healing for all of those who were so deeply wounded at the hands of the Church's ministers.
 I also beg forgiveness on behalf of Church leadership from the victims who were again wounded when they saw these priests and bishops both moved and promoted."In 2020, the archdiocese designated $2 million for "continuing ministry activities for [the] Archbishop Emeritus."